zainab-ali/reasoning-with-async-rust/docs/markdown.md

 <img src="images/map_warring_states.png" width="600">

-???

-There are two factions when it comes to managing shared state.

-On the one side:
- - Share state, but with locks.
-On the other:
- - We don't

-JS is single threaded, but you can make and use mutexes.

-The fact that neither side has won means that they probably both have their merits.

-Rust is in neutral territory - we can do both.

 ---
 class: center, middle

 # Shared state
 ## Mutex
-???

-Mutable references won't work.
-We can't use them because they'll lead into data races.

-So what can we use?

-The all powerful construct for dealing with concurrent mutable state is a mutex.

-There's only one thing you do with a mutex.

 ---
 class: center, middle
 <img src="images/graph_basic_mutex.png" width="600">

-???

-A mutex is a construct that wraps the state you want to share.

-And to actually access that state, you need to lock it.

-Unfortunately because of the nature of how you use mutexes, the borrow checker isn't able to detect when a mutex should be dropped.

-So you need to count references at runtime with something known as an atomic reference counter.

-Instead of tracking our references at compile time with the borrow checker, we're tracking them at runtime with an Arc.
 ---

 # Shared state